chorus-ai/chorus-extract-upload/README.md

 [journal]
 # REQUIRED.  location of the journal file.  defaults to chorus cloud storage.
-path = "az://emory/journal.db"
+path = "az://emory-temp/journal.db"

 # REQUIRED if journal is in azure cloud.
-azure_account_name = "choruspilotstorage"
+azure_account_name = "mghb2ailanding"

 # REQUIRED if journal is in azure cloud.
 azure_sas_token = "sastoken"